ibm-cloud-docs/account/iam-account_management.md

 # Assigning access to account management services
 {: #account-services}

 As the account owner or the administrator of an account management service, you can grant users access to invite users to the account, track billing and usage, and work with support cases.
-Users with account management access policies ca n also manage service IDs, access policies, catalog entries, and access groups.
+Users with account management access policies can also manage service IDs, access policies, catalog entries, and access groups.
 {:shortdesc}

 ## Creating policies for account management service access